crate/crash/DEVELOP.rst

 Setup
 =====

-This project uses buildout_ to set up the development environment.
+This project uses `buildout`_ to set up the development environment.

 To start things off, run::

     $ python bootstrap.py

+Your system python should be Python 3.
+If it isn't, try running `python3` instead.
+If that doesn't exist, you will have to install Python 3.

 Then, run::